DougReeder/elfland-glider/README.md

 Constraints and difficulties are almost entirely integrated into the worlds, not pasted atop them.
 The landscape forms an obstacle course for the player to slalom through.
-Time constraints can come from a gate that opens and closes on a schedule, or from a course than can only be navigated during daylight, and daylight only lasting a few minutes.
+Time constraints can come from a gate that opens and closes on a schedule, or from a course than can only be navigated during daylight, with daylight only lasting a few minutes.
 Rain and fog can obscure passages or tools.
 A few clues should only be visible when the player looks to the side.